Anteater-Electric-Racing/aer-documentation/src/firmware/ccm/thermal_regulation.md

 `thermal_regulate()` runs three independent PID controllers — one per actuator — against a shared temperature input.
 Each controller returns a normalized scalar in [0.0, 1.0] representing cooling effort, which maps to a PWM duty cycle.

 ### `computePID()` Behavior

+computePID() is a custom PID function designed specifically for thermal regulation.

 | Term | Formula |
 |---|---|